mlightning3/flask-video-streaming/README.md

 medium.

-Works with any camera OpenCV can talk to (webcams, PlayStaion Eye, etc.), and has support of the Raspberry Pi camera (though this is currently only supported on the mollydevice2 branch and will soon be rolled into the master).
+Works with any camera OpenCV can talk to (webcams, PlayStaion Eye, etc.), and has support of the Raspberry Pi camera.
 Higher resolution cameras will require a stronger processor to keep the stream going at a resonable rate, though if the camera is supported by OpenCV then you can drop the resolution for weaker hardware.